 5. Salicylic Acid Shampoos: Selsun Blue is an anti-seborrheic shampoo that has been recommended by many of our forum members.
 However, Selsun Blue makes products with three different active ingredients, so you have to be careful which product you purchase.

 Case Study: For a Miniature Schnauzer with both bumps under the skin and waxy comedones, a vet recommended the Selsun Blue products with salicylic acid as the active ingredient.
 She also recommended that only the basic product be purchased so as not to introduce conditioners and other factors into the equation.

 She recommended that the product be used every 7 to 10 days, and that it be applied only to the back or affected area, left for 10 minutes, then rinsed well.

-The owner purchased Selsun Blue Deep Cleansing Micro-Bead Scrub Dandruff Shampoo with 3% salicylic acid, and bathed their dog as instructed.
+The owner purchased the Selsun Blue product with 3% salicylic acid, and bathed their dog as instructed.
 However, they did it twice weekly until the outbreak cleared up.

 After a month the Schnauzer bumps completely disappeared.

 6. Coal Tar Shampoos: Therapeutic Denorex is a coal tar shampoo designed to treat stubborn dandruff and serious scalp conditions in humans.
 As with the Selsun Blue products described above, you have to be careful which Denorex product you use as different products contain different active ingredients.
 And even within the products that contain coal tar, the amount of the active ingredient can vary.